-The first electric companies were vertically integrated, with control over the entire supply chain: generation, transmission, distribution and billing.
+The first electric companies were vertically integrated, with control over the entire supply chain: generation, transmission, distribution, and billing.
 In modern power grids, these functions are divided among different companies, with slight differences between regions and countries.
 By understanding how power grids work, building owners gain insight on how to reduce electricity bills, while making their power supply more reliable.

-In modern power grids, electricity is produced by generating companies who compete in a wholesale market.
+In modern power grids, electricity is produced by generating companies that compete in a wholesale market.
 This electricity is purchased by energy retailers, who then sell electricity plans to residential and commercial consumers.
-There are also transmission and distribution companies, who are responsible for keeping the grid operational.
+There are also transmission and distribution companies, that are responsible for keeping the grid operational.
 When you are billed for electricity, the kilowatt-hour price includes all the costs in the process, plus the profits of the companies involved.

 Improve your building energy efficiency and reduce electricity bills.

-As mentioned above, there are slight differences between states, regions and countries - not all states have a competitive electric sector.
+As mentioned above, there are slight differences between states, regions, and countries - not all states have a competitive electric sector.
 However, when customers can choose their electricity plan, energy retailers must compete to offer the best tariffs.
 This offers more options for consumers, and the potential to reduce power bills by switching plans or providers.

 Managing Demand and Supply in Power Grids